Shresth500/Workshop/README.md

 - Oct 11
     - How to contain floats using `clearfix` class and `overflow` property
+    - Explore `flex-shrink` which is useful when the children overflow the parent

 ## Presentations
 - Explore what is "offset parent" and how `z-index` is affected by it (Manish)